Anticipatory Action and Child Protection: Acting Early to Better Protect Children in Emergencies

 We need to do better to protect children and guarantee their rights in emergencies.
 By including child protection within anticipatory action and financing we can take proactive, locally coordinated steps that are driven by children’s own perspectives.
 By doing this we can improve prevention of and response to violence, abuse, neglect, and exploitation of children of diverse backgrounds right from when we forecast an emergency, we can also mitigate the consequences of the emergency on children’s equitable, safe and continued access to essential public services such as health and education.

-This blog was written by Audrey Oettli, IFRC/CP AoR Coordinator, Child Protection in Emergencies and a version of this blog also appeared on www.climatesentre.org.)
+This blog was written by Audrey Oettli, IFRC and a version of this blog also appeared on www.climatecentre.org.

 For more information, please contact: